ahsan598/kubernetes-kind-setup/local-setup/helm-setup.md

 # 🧭 Helm Guide for Kubernetes (With Kind Cluster)

+### 📌 What is Helm?

 Helm = Kubernetes package manager

-Think like apt/yum + Dockerhub + CI/CD for Kubernetes apps

-### 📌 What is Helm?

 | Without Helm                | With Helm                        |
 | --------------------------- | -------------------------------- |